Relativ-IT/Butane-Schemas/README.md

 This is a Json Schema that can be used as a helper to write a [butane config file](https://github.com/coreos/butane) according to [its specifications](https://github.com/coreos/butane/tree/main/docs)

-## How to use it ?
+## Use it with VsCode

-I won't describe all possibilities but the one I use :

 - Install [vs code](https://github.com/microsoft/vscode)
 - Install the [Red hat YAML extension](https://github.com/redhat-developer/vscode-yaml)
 - Associate a schema in the YAML file `# yaml-language-server: $schema=<urlToTheSchema>` : [doc](https://github.com/redhat-developer/vscode-yaml#associating-a-schema-to-a-glob-pattern-via-yamlschemas)
   - For butane schema, use `# yaml-language-server: $schema=https://raw.githubusercontent.com/Relativ-IT/Butane-Schemas/Release/Butane-Schema.json"`

-## How to setup vs code to associate a schema to your *.bu files whitout setting schema manually
+### How to setup vs code to associate a schema to your *.bu files whitout setting schema manually

 - edit your settings.json file like :